 Entrance and Communion Antiphons, found in the Sunday Sambuhay or missalette, are the same antiphons used for daily masses during Ordinary Times.
 Daily Entrance and Communion Antiphons for Advent and Lent Season or other special occasions can be found in the Daily Roman Missal, Pandasal or iMissal app since Sambuhays or missalettes are only available for Sunday masses and Simbang Gabi masses.

-For the refresher version, click:
+For the short refresher version, click:

-SSAP LeCom Guidelines
+SSAP LeCom Refresher

 Updated and Approved on July 6, 2020

 by SSAP Parish Priest, Fr.
 Reu C. Galoy, OFM

 WE, the members of SSAP’s LeCom Ministry, were chosen to proclaim the Word of God.

 The Word of God is a GIFT to us, it is MOST PRECIOUS, not one word should be lost when we read it.